-Points Scoring Threshold 3 Project is targeted to Veteran population and is evidenced in Tenant Selection Plan OR commitment of U.S. Department of Veteran's Affairs Supportive Housing (VASH) vouchers
+Points Scoring Threshold 5 Project is targeted to Veteran population and is evidenced by a commitment of U.S. Department of Veteran's Affairs Supportive Housing (VASH) Vouchers, project based rental assistance restricting units to veterans or other rental assistance targeted to the veteran population and approved by the Authority in our sole discretion.